ymcui/MacBERT/README.md

 ## News
-**2020/9/23 Thank you for your attention.
+**2020/9/23 Thank you for your attention and support.
 We are expected to release our models at the end of October (est.).
 In the meantime, the issue section will be closed.**

 2020/9/15 Our paper ["Revisiting Pre-Trained Models for Chinese Natural Language Processing"](https://arxiv.org/abs/2004.13922) is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.